lubiah/kudadamold/src/routes/blog/_blog/migrate-sirv-imagekit/index.md

 ## Coding The Migration Script

-As a developer, I tend to automate must stuff.
+As a developer, I tend to automate most stuff.
 I could have migrated image by image but that would take a century before am done so I decided to use [Python](https://www.python.org/) to quicken the process.

 ### How The Script Will Work